Questions arise after teen's death was initially linked to coronavirus in California - KTVZ

 “On Friday he was fine, on Wednesday he was dead,” the mayor said.
 “That’s five days.”

-The mayor criticized the period it took county officials to determine the teen’s death.
+The mayor criticized the period it took county officials to determine his death.

 “I can’t believe it took a week to find out a child in my city died,” Parris said.